 Flanking benefit is enhanced if the attacker is good in the ‘no escape’ skill.
 Rogues, assassins.

 Flanking impact to the attacker is reduced if the attacker has the ‘nimble’ skill.
-Monks etc.
+Like monks or rogues.

 Ranged attacks that use the full range of the weapon have the accuracy reduced.
 One third or half range usually stops giving penalties.

 And, ranged attack experts like archers and marksmen (and to a small extent rangers and samurai) have the passive ‘marksmanship’ skill which rewards high accuracy with extra ranged physical damage.
 This makes archers very superior in ranged attacks to fighters or rogues, who don’t have that skill but otherwise can equip most ranged weapons.
 The marksmanship skill increases not from use or from trainers, but from levelling up.
 Archers and marksmen get one point every level, samurai every 3rd level, rangers every 4th.

 Physical armor works as follows: first, for every 100 points of armor the damage gets halved.
 Then, for every 10 points of armor the remaining damage gets reduced by 1.
 This is calculated for each of the 3 physical damage types separately (slice, pierce, force) then added up.

 Example 1: a rat has an attack that rolls a pre-armor pierce damage of 10.
 It hits your player who has 50 points of armor vs piercing (pretty good for an early party).
 First, the 10 reduces by about 25% (0.5 to the potency of 0.5), so 8 points left.
 Then 5 points reduced. so he takes 3 points of damage.